 Don’t worry, it’s much easier than you may think.
 I typically recommend being honest (unless of course, you’re just leaving to go home and watch Netflix) but there may be other reasons why you want to leave the conversation.
-I created 4 scripts that you can use for different situations which you can find here.
+Before you go, familiarize yourself with some networking scripts that you can use for different situations.

 After the Event